If you’re interested in purchasing hempcrete for insulation, please contact us to get started. If you’re just here to

 One such amazing replacement is using the plant for building hemp houses, buildings and structures.
-Houses built with hempcrete (which is a mixture of hemp hurds, lime and water) consume less energy, creates less waste, and has a carbon negative impact on the environment.
+Houses built with hemp lime (which is a mixture of hemp hurds, lime and water) consume less energy, creates less waste, and has a carbon negative impact on the environment.
 It also acts as a natural insulator to keep the interior temperatures controlled no matter the season.
-In this article, we’ll dive deeper into these insulation benefits.
+In this article, we’ll dive deeper into these hemp insulation benefits.

 Hempcrete was originally designed to be a repair material for old-straw composite buildings which required a breathable render material.
 The idea then evolved into a hemp-lime insulation material.
 However, unlike concrete, it is not a load-bearing material and requires an additional framework to resist the load.
 For those reasons, using the material for insulation purposes is currently one of its most popular applications.

 U-value is a measurement which determines how much heat passes through a particular material.
 The best insulating materials have a U-value of close to zero (the lower the better).
 Hemp has a U-value of 0.40, which outperforms other insulating materials like wool and cotton.

 Moreover, hemp’s R-value (which measures the resistance of a material to heat flow) stacks up to its competition of alternative fibrous insulation products.
 The higher the R-value, the greater the insulating power of a material.
 Hempcrete has an R-Value of 2.4/inch based on 4:1:1 mix combo, making it an incredibly efficient insulating material.